 The change is guided by the principle “learn like a physician and think like a physician”.
-The curricular philosophy revolves around principles of adult learning which encompasses self directedness, contextual learning and building knowledge on prior experiences.
+The curricular philosophy revolves around principles of adult learning which encompasses self directness, contextual learning and building knowledge on prior experiences.
 Learning strategies have been modified in accordance with these principles.
 The stress is on small group learning, working in teams and self-directed learning.
 Students are encouraged to reflect on their experiences to promote self-assessment and life-long learning.

 During modular delivery clinical cases are used as triggers to learn at various levels of student maturity.
 In first two years objectives are built around basic sciences with relevant clinical exposure.
 In subsequent years students re-visit the modules with increasing complexity and more clinical relevance.
 The last two years in the curriculum students spend time in clinical clerkships.
 As clerks they are expected to take history, perform physical examination and follow daily progress of patients in both ambulatory and in patient setting.